Tronex3/Anomaly-Overhaul-1/README.md

 - [x] add (Anomaly Maps), new items that can be found on corpses, show the location of known anomaly locations
 - [x] remove the old location discovery
 - [ ] add (GPS tracker), using it will show the location of nearby natural/friendly npcs for a brief amount of time, consumes UPD power
-- [x] add (ammo box), sorting it will give the player few random ammo
+- [x] add (Ammo Box), sorting it will give the player few random ammo
 - [x] (Personal Notes) will unlock random stash location
 - [ ] add more misc items that can be used for crafting
 - [ ] (Guitar) and (Harmonica) as usable items